QnnOkabayashi/qnnokabayashi.github.io/_posts/2021-8-20-Google Summer of Code '21 Work Product.md

 ```rust
 error!("Something went very wrong");
 ```
-You should make sure that this is at the top:
+Make sure that this is at the top:
 ```rust
 use tracing::error;
 ```